The other day the pastor's landcruiser was at the mechanic's for some repairs.

 though He has guided me down a path different than those of my childhood expectations,

-still, more than remnants of awe for His creation do remain in my heart.
+still, more than remnants of awe for His creation do remain

 The scenes He creates remind me of Him.